pbenac/diffPTC/README.md

 ## Overview

-The analysis is organized around datasets rather than specific detectors.
+The analysis is organized around datasets.
 A YAML configuration file specifies:

 * Data location
 * Detector metadata
 * Analysis region of interest (ROI)
 * Readout modes
-* Illuminated ramps
+* Illuminated ramp filenumbers following the Keck SCALES standard
-* Dark ramps
+* Dark ramp filenumbers following the Keck SCALES standard

 The same analysis code can then be applied to multiple detectors or observing runs without modifying the Python source.